 - Leaders.
 The Vicar of St Peter’s is Rev Mark Wallace (who is married to Lizzie), and the Associate Minister is Rev Aella Gage (married to Liza).
 They share the leadership of the church with the two Churchwardens (Dr Dan Watts and Mrs Wendy Whitfield) and the Parochial Church Council, most of whom are elected by church members at the Annual Meetings.

 - Lunch.
-We often have a Church Lunch after the service, and you would be very welcome to join us.
+We occasionally have a Church Lunch after the service, and you would be very welcome to join us.
 We meet in the Church Hall, just across the churchyard to the north of the building.
-If there is no Church Lunch today, then there are a number of places on North Hill or down the High Street that serve food.
+There are a number of places to eat on North Hill or down the High Street.
 Do ask for recommendations!

 - Parking.
 If you have come by car today, then we guess you’ve already found somewhere to park!
 But if you would like suggestions for future weeks, then do please get in contact.
 In addition, for those with very young children or with significant disability issues, parking is available at the Vicarage just over the road (please ring 572641).